tls-evolution/ccr/README.md

 ## Data sets and measurement tools

+### Preparation

+We provide IP ranges as determined by us for the chosen providers in `preparation`.
+In `mappings`, you find key-value pairs of scan timestamps to respective months.
+Some of our analysis scripts use these to automatically figure out which file to load next.
+The scripts have environment variables that you can point at the directory holding the mappings.

 ### Active scans (RFC)

 Our RFC-based scanner is published in this [repository](https://github.com/ralphholz-usyd/goscanner/).
 We provide the scripts to run the scans in `active-scans/run-scans/`.